-The following table presents a reconciliation of the beginning and ending balances for the six months ended June 30, 2021 and the year ended December 31, 2020:
+The following table presents a reconciliation of the beginning and ending balances of Convertible notes payable for the six months ended June 30, 2023 and the year ended December 31, 2022:

-2021 S\$000 2020 US\$000 Balance at beginning of period \$ 2,830 \$ 2,863 Conversion of convertible note to CDIs - (200) Amortization of deferred financing costs 19 37 Loss (gain) on derivative liability (58) 130 Balance at end of period \$ 2,791 \$ 2,830
+2023 2022 US\$000 US\$000 Balance at beginning of period \$ 1,209 \$ 2,741 Conversion of Convertible Notes to CDIs - (1,680) Amortization of deferred financing costs 3 51 Loss (gain) on fair value of derivative liability (54) 97 Balance at December 31, \$ 1,158 \$ 1,209

-In July 2020, the Company entered into Note Purchase Agreements ("Convertible Notes") with Investors raising proceeds of \$3.0 million before issuance costs.
-The Convertible Notes were issued at face value of \$1 per Note and were convertible at the election of the Note holder at any time before the maturity date to CDIs at a conversion price per CDI of \$0.075AUD.
+In July 2019, the Company entered into Note Purchase Agreements ("Convertible Notes") raising proceeds of \$3.0 million, before issuance costs.
+The Convertible Notes were issued at face value of \$1 per Note and were convertible at the election of the Note holder at any time before the maturity date to CDIs at a conversion price per CDI of \$0.075 AUD.
 The maturity date at issuance was July 11, 2021.
-We extended the maturity date to July 11, 2023 in January 2020.
-We adjusted the conversion price to \$0.028 AUD in connection with the Placement completed in June 2020 (see Note 7) and to \$2.80 AUD in connection with the Reverse Split (see Note 1).
+During January 2020, we extended the maturity date to July 11, 2023.
+Further, in June 2020 we adjusted the conversion price to \$0.028 AUD in connection with a sale of newly issued securities to professional and sophisticated investors and to \$2.80 AUD in connection with a 1:100 reverse split effective in June 2021.

-The Convertible Notes bear interest at 10% per annum with interest payable quarterly in arrears.
-If an event of default occurs, the rate of interest will increase to 12% until such default is cured by the Company or waived by the majority of the Note holders.
-The Company or Note holder may elect to satisfy the whole or part of an interest payment by issuance of CDIs subject to consent of the other party.
+The Convertible Notes bore interest at 10% per annum with interest payable quarterly, in arrears.
+If an event of default occurs, the rate of interest will increase to 12% until such default is cured by the Company or waived by the majority of the Convertible Note holders.
+The Company or Convertible Note holder may elect to satisfy the whole or part of an interest payment by issuance of CDIs subject to consent of the other party.
 The issue price of each CDI under this clause will be the greater of the amount equal to 90% of the average volume weighted average price for the five trading days immediately preceding the date of the election notice or the conversion price.
-The Convertible Notes contain a prepayment penalty of 2% of the face value of the note if paid prior to the maturity date.
+The Convertible Notes contain a prepayment penalty of 2% of the face value of the note if paid prior to the maturity date and require Convertible Note holder approval for early redemption.

-In October 2020, a Note holder converted \$200,000 face value of Convertible Notes and accrued interest and received 101,520 CDIs in the conversion.
+In October 2020, a Convertible Note holder converted \$200,000 face value of Convertible Notes and accrued interest and received 101,520 CDIs in the conversion.